 - Mobile Apps – JIRA provides mobile apps, thus making defect tracking easy.
 One can track the bugs on mobile itself.

 - Extensible Plugins – JIRA could be integrated with various third-party apps for better usage.

 It is another most popular tracking tool.
 It could be used to report and track defects.
-However, it is not limited to only tracking of defects but could be used to track other software development related things.
+However, it is not limited to only tracking defects but could be used to track other software development-related things.